Companion Animal Vaccines Market 2022 : Revenue Growth, Key Factors, Major Companies, Forecast To 2026 with Dominant Regions and Countries Data - The Galleon

 Drivers & Restraints

-Global annuloplasty repair devices market growth is being driven by the increase in demand for minimally invasive percutaneous mitral valve annuloplasty and favorable health reimbursement.
-Furthermore, the rise in the prevalence of cardiac diseases, leading to a rise in the number of cardiac surgeries is expected to further drive the global annuloplasty repair devices market growth during the forecast period.
+Global companion animal vaccines market growth is being driven by the rise in number of pet owner, increased episodes of disease outbreaks, increased use and demand of biotechnology in production of recombinant vaccine, DNA vaccines, multivalent vaccines and others.

-Key players covered in the global Annuloplasty Repair Devices Market research report:
+Key players covered in the global Companion Animal Vaccines Market research report:

-Medtronic, Edwards Lifesciences Corporation, Mitralign Inc., Cardiac Dimensions Pty Ltd., Abbott, Valcare Medical, Labcor Laboratórios Ltda., Braile Biomédica, Teleflex Incorporated, Boston Scientific Corporation, CryoLife, Inc., and other players.
+Bayer AG, Heska, Zoetis, Intervet Inc. (Merck Animal Health), Ceva, Boehringer Ingelheim International GmbH, Vetoquinol S.A., Elanco, and Virbac.

 An Overview of the Impact of COVID-19 on this Market: